MattiaPandolfoVR/MetaPhage/README.md

 ### `--skip_phigaro`

-(Boolean) Specify whether to perform the phage mining with Phigaro or not.
+(Boolean) Specify whether to skip the phage mining with Phigaro or not.
 Default is `false`.

 ### `--mod_phigaro`